code-ea/Razorpay-Clone/README.md

   }
 }
 ```
-**Step3:** Add the paths to all of your template files in your tailwind.config.js file.
+**Step 3:** Add the paths to all of your template files in your tailwind.config.js file.

 >**tailwind.config.js**